Lacework lands $525M investment as revenue grows 300% – TechCrunch

 As the pandemic took hold in 2020, companies accelerated their move to cloud services.
 Lacework, the cloud security startup, was in the right place at the right time as customers looked for ways to secure their cloud native workloads.
 The company reported that revenue grew 300% year over year for the second straight year.

 It was rewarded for that kind of performance with a $525 million Series D today.
 It did not share an exact valuation, only saying that it exceeded $1 billion, which you would expect on such a hefty investment.
-Sutter Hill and Altimeter Capital led the round with help from D1, Coatue, Dragoneer Investment Group, Liberty Global Ventures, Snowflake Ventures and Tiger Capital.
+Sutter Hill and Altimeter Capital led the round with help from D1 Capital Management, Coatue, Dragoneer Investment Group, Liberty Global Ventures, Snowflake Ventures and Tiger Global Management.
 The company has now raised close to $600 million.

 Lacework CEO Dan Hubbard says one of the reasons for such widespread interest from investors is the breadth of the company’s security solution.
 “We enable companies to build securely in the cloud, and we span across multiple different categories of markets, which enable the customers to do that,” he said.